 Egg white protein and pea protein can both give you about 16-25 grams of protein per approximately 100-calorie serving.
 Whole eggs contain 6 grams of protein along with 5 grams of fat.
-Both pea protein and egg protein are low in fat, cholesterol, carbs and sugars; good sources of potassium and calcium; and gluten-, dairy- and soy-free.
-Egg white protein fits keto and paleo diets.
+Both pea protein and egg protein are lower in fat, cholesterol, carbs and sugars than some other proteins; good sources of potassium and calcium; and gluten-, dairy- and soy-free.
+Egg white protein fits keto and Paleo diets.
 Both types fit a vegetarian diet, while only pea protein is vegan.
 These both give a quality source of protein even if you’re not on a specialty diet.

 Pea Protein vs Egg Protein: Which is Better?

 Egg and pea proteins are both sources of vegetarian protein, and both provide complete protein with the full amino acid profile.
 Egg protein gives optimal amounts of the essential amino acids, while pea protein offers slightly lower levels of methionine.
 Nonetheless, pea protein is a complete protein that fits a vegan diet, and it’s easy to make up for the methionine in your diet.
 Research published in Amino Acids showed that pea protein isolates are one of the plant-based sources with the highest protein content, at 80 percent.
 In this study, pea protein isolate had a higher protein content than oat, corn, hemp, and lupin protein isolates, and was higher than the 51 percent protein content found in egg protein isolates.1